yesudeep/puppy/README.markdown

 6. Create project templates for your favorite framework.
 7. Build-time templates that compile into Web templates that will be rendered at runtime.
    (e.g., you can prefill your Web templates at *build-time* using Cheetah, compact markup, etc.).
+8. Stitching multiple images together to create one image to reduce the number of requests.

 And, of course, *wag*.